 Upon receipt of the signingResponse, the Authenticator uses the “identity” parameter in the response to populate the SIP Identity header field and forwards the request.
 If no identity parameter is received in a response, the Authenticator forwards the request without adding a SIP Identity header field.

 Call Flow

 Request (POST)

-The used resource is: http://{serverRoot}/stir/v1/signing.
+Signing requests shall use the resource //{serverRoot}/stir/v1/signing.